phillips0616/phillips0616.github.io/index.md

 The closest _k_ neighbors are found for both configurations and a path between each of those _k_ neighbors is attempted until either a collision free path is discovered or all _k_ neighbors have been tried.
 A difference between this method and the method above is that only _k_ attempts are made to connect the configurations to the graph.
 Once _k_ attempts have been made, if no connections have been found, we return failure.

+If the initial and goal configurations were successfully added to the graph that graph can be searched to find a path between them.
+I implemented Dijkstra's algorithm to search the graph for a shortest path.

 #### Smoothing Phase

 If a valid path between two configurations is found, smoothing that path could be useful.
 Smoothing can cut down on the intermediate positions the robot will take between the two configurations, and cut down on the overall distance travelled.